1610337/AWS-Demos/cognito_jwt_express_nodejs/readme.md

 This is WIP.
 It'd be good to explain the different tokens a bit more and how they are being used in here (using graphics).
 For the codebase it'd be worth to implemnt a token refresh functionality.
 Another idea is to automatically open the UI that is hosted by Cognito by clicking some sort of button in the index.html.

 #### Thanks
-Special thanks to the countless blogposts and questions on Stackoverflow that helped here.
+Special thanks to the a good number of blogposts and Stackoverflow discussions.
 Sadly I can't recall all of them anymore.